mau2662/content/src/content/lesson/what-is-front-end-development.md

 ## Combining HTML+CSS+JavaScript
 ***

-With JavaScript, you are now able to update the HTML or the CSS of your website whenever you want.
+With JavaScript, you are now able to update the HTML or the CSS of your website whenever you want

 For example: